 New Science and Arts facilities open

-The Loneragan Building, named in honour of fisheries ecologist Emeritus Professor Jack Loneragan and his late wife Mona, opens to expand Murdoch's science teaching and research facilities on the Perth campus.
+The Loneragan Building, named in honour of eminent soil scientist and plant nutritionist Emeritus Professor Jack Loneragan and his late wife Mona, opens to expand Murdoch's science teaching and research facilities on the Perth campus.

 The Nexus Theatre opens as Murdoch's premier teaching and performing arts venue.
 The 175 seat facility is operated by professional staff and students, and is available to both the University and wider community for performances, seminars, and screenings.